rspamd/rspamd/doc/modules/fann.md

 Training is performed in background and after some amount of trains (`1k` again) neural network is updated on the disk allowing scanners to load and update their own data.

-After some amount of such iterations (`100` by default), the training process removes old neural network and starts training new one.
+After some amount of such iterations (`10` by default), the training process removes old neural network and starts training new one.
 This is done to ensure that old data does not influence on the current processing.
 The neural network is also reset when you add or remove rules from rspamd.
-Once trained, neural network data is saved into file so it could persist between restarts.
-The current training epoch is however vanished upon restart.
+Once trained, neural network data is saved into redis where all Rspamd scanners share their learning data.
+Redis is also used to store intermediate train vectors.
+ANN and training data is saved in Redis compressed using `zstd` compressor.

 ## Configuration